 The best treatment for abdominal pain depends on what is causing your pain, as well as your overall health and medical history!
 As such, some causes of abdominal pain like heartburn can be easily treated with over-the-counter (OTC) medication, while others, such as appendicitis, require surgical removal of the appendix.
 If you are experiencing a bacterial infection, antibiotic treatment is typically the best option.

 Our board-certified physicians at PACS Urgent Care will provide expert analysis of your abdominal pain so that we can give you the best available treatment for whatever is causing you abdominal pain!

 For first-rate abdominal pain treatment, PACS Urgent Care is an excellent choice!
 We welcome you to come to our clinic.
 For a walk-in appointment for our Alexandria location, is open 8am to 8pm from Monday to Sunday and for Ruther Glen location, is open 8am to 7pm from Monday to Sunday.
 If you wish, you can also online check-in in advance through our website or call us.
-We serve patients from Alexandria VA, Ruther Glen VA, Bagdad VA, Athens VA, Balty VA, and Doswell VA.
+We serve patients from Alexandria VA, Huntington VA, Arlington VA, Ruther Glen VA, Bagdad VA, Athens VA, Doswell VA, and surrounding areas.